rjhancock/solaris-vii-games/rules.markdown

 | Assault | 100,000 |
 {: .table.table-hover.table-striped }

 Once a competition license has been purchased it is held indefinitely.
-A license is only lost if a stable sells its last BattleMech in that weight class e.g., a stable with 2 lights and 1 medium ‘mech sells its medium ‘mech, losing the right to compete in the medium weight class.
+A license is only lost if a stable sells its last BattleMech in that weight class e.g., a stable with 2 lights and 1 medium ‘Mech sells its medium ‘Mech, losing the right to compete in the medium weight class.

 If a license is lost in this way, it must be repurchased before the stable can compete in that weight class again.